joeavanzato/WMIHunter/README.md

 # Windows Management Instrumentation Hunter
 Utilize WMI via PowerShell to retrieve and filter information from remote hosts for IR/Hunting purposes.

+Data is saved to individual CSV files for each specified data source in the same folder that the script is run from.

-Requires remote WMI permissions for use - typically granted by default to any Local Admin but is also possible through other rights assignments [https://serverfault.com/questions/28520/which-permissions-rights-does-a-user-need-to-have-wmi-access-on-remote-machines]
+WMIHunter requires Remote WMI Query permissions for use - typically granted by default to any Local Admin but is also possible through other rights assignments [https://serverfault.com/questions/28520/which-permissions-rights-does-a-user-need-to-have-wmi-access-on-remote-machines]

+Screenshot of Optional GUI

 ![Main GUI](screens/main.png)

+Progress Bar During Execution

 ![Progress Bar with Device Count](screens/inprog1.png)

+Progress Bar when Complete

 ![Completed Bar](screens/completed.png)
 ```